offu/close-issue-app/README.md

   - "Motivation / Use Case"
   - "Expected Behavior"
   - "Other Information"
+# Optional configuration:
+#
-# whether the keywords are case-sensitive
+# whether the keywords are case-insensitive
-# default value is true
+# default value is false, which means keywords are case-sensitive
-caseSensitive: true
+caseInsensitive: false
 # The issue is judged to be legal if it includes all keywords from any of these two configs.
 # Or it will be closed by the app.
 ```